ericbrustad/Admin-esxape-ride/apps/admin/docs/binary-asset-guide.md

 ```

 Each directory ships with a `.gitkeep` placeholder only.
 When you upload media
-the API streams the file to Supabase and records the object path, leaving Git
+the API streams the file to Supabase and records the object path inside the
-untouched.
+`media/` prefix (the legacy `mediapool` label sticks around in the UI for
+compatibility).
+The upload/list APIs normalize both labels, so older manifests
+and new Supabase objects stay aligned while Git remains untouched.

 Game-specific mirrors (`apps/game-web/lib/media/overlays`, `lib/media/overlays`,
 `public/game/public/media/*`) also contain `.gitkeep` files so the runtime can